jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) In this section, foreign ship has the same meaning as in section 2(1) of the Maritime Transport Act 1994.

 ### 339B Additional penalty for certain offences for commercial gain
-(1) Where a person is convicted of an offence against section 338(1A) or (1B), the Court may, in addition to any penalty which the Court may impose under section 339, order that person to pay an amount not exceeding 3 times the value of any commercial gain resulting from the commission of the offence if the Court is satisfied that the offence was committed in the course of producing a commercial gain.
+(1) Where a person is convicted of an offence against section 338(1A) or (1B), the court may, in addition to any penalty which the court may impose under section 339, order that person to pay an amount not exceeding 3 times the value of any commercial gain resulting from the commission of the offence if the court is satisfied that the offence was committed in the course of producing a commercial gain.
-(2) For the purposes of subsection (1), the value of any gain shall be assessed by the Court, and any amount ordered to be paid shall be recoverable in the same manner as a fine.
+(2) For the purposes of subsection (1), the value of any gain shall be assessed by the court, and any amount ordered to be paid shall be recoverable in the same manner as a fine.

 ### 339C Amount of fine or other monetary penalty recoverable by distress and sale of ship or from agent
-(1) Where—the Court may order that the amount of the fine so unpaid be levied by distress and sale of the ship and its equipment.
+(1) Where—the court may order that the amount of the fine so unpaid be levied by distress and sale of the ship and its equipment.
   (a) the master or owner of a ship is convicted of an offence against section 338 in respect of any contravention of section 15A or section 15B or section 15C; and
-  (b) any fine or other monetary penalty imposed by a Court under section 339 or section 339B in respect of that offence is not paid on time,—
+  (b) any fine or other monetary penalty imposed by a court under section 339 or section 339B in respect of that offence is not paid on time,—
 (2) Without limiting subsection (1), where any master or owner of a ship—the agent of the ship shall be civilly liable to pay to the Crown or, where a local authority caused the information in respect of that offence to be laid, to that local authority, such amount of that fine or monetary penalty as remains unpaid and the Crown or that local authority may recover that amount from that agent as a debt.
   (a) is convicted of an offence against section 338 in respect of any contravention of section 15A or section 15B or section 15C; and
-  (b) fails to pay the full amount of any fine or other monetary penalty imposed by the Court under section 339 or section 339B,—
+  (b) fails to pay the full amount of any fine or other monetary penalty imposed by the court under section 339 or section 339B,—
 (3) Every agent of a ship who, under this section, pays the whole or part of any fine or other monetary penalty imposed on the master or owner of the ship shall be entitled to recover the amount so paid from that master or owner as a debt or deduct that amount out of or from any money which is or becomes payable by that agent to that master or owner; and any amount so paid by the agent shall, for the purposes of section 4(1)(p) of the Admiralty Act 1973, be deemed to be a disbursement made on account of the ship.
 (4) Any District Court shall have jurisdiction to hear and determine proceedings for the recovery, in accordance with this section, of any money from any agent or master or owner of a ship whatever the amount of money involved.
 (5) This section shall apply notwithstanding any enactment or rule of law.